taylorhxu/taylorhxu.github.io/README.md

 taylorhxu.github.io
+or
+taylorhxu.com
 ===================
+Taylor H. Xu's website
 # Infomation
 This is my personal site, including all my posts on [Medium.com](https://medium.com/@taylorhxu) and other relevant works.

 # About me
 I am a biomedical engineer, technologist, photography enthusiast, minimalist, coffee addicted and former London 2012 cast.
-For more detailed info, please visit [about me](/about)
+For more detailed info, please visit [About Me](http://taylorhxu.com/about)

+# Site
 ### Pages
 - Aboue me
 - Archive
-- Photos
+- Photos (in progress)

 ### Categories
 - Engineering